 - Hosting regular church planting forums

-- Hosting Ministry Summit in 2021: with a track for church leaders.
-More info HERE
+- Hosting an annual Ministry Summit: with a track for church leaders.

 Who's not here?
 A story of church planting in hard places